CorePortals/frosted/README.md

 He does not care how this bot is coded.

 ## Where most of it was stolen from
 Most of this code was stolen from the Yern leak by [shadowwwmain](https://github.com/shadowwwmain).
 He owned the [Yern-Leak-V2](https://github.com/shadowwwmain/Yern-Leak-V2) repository.
-The repository was taken down on February 3rd 2025 by himself after me explaining why it was bad for it to be up.
-The Yern leak source was a fork a Crashary, a previously project I did with another developer.
-I will not get into the details about how that got leaked here.
+The repository was taken down on February 3rd 2025 by himself after vision explained why it was bad for it to be up.
+The Yern leak source was a fork a Crashary, a previously project vision did with another developer.
+There will be no details about how that got leaked.
 I will now use Crashary source code leak in the examples below instead of Yern leak in this case. **None of these sources are public today.**

 ## Examples of stolen code
 Any prismarine-auth with options has the `doSisuAuth: true` field.
 This field is no longer used in prismarine-auth, and was only used in the Crashary source code leak.